 Figure A-4-f

 Research Revenue from Industrial Sources

-University of Toronto and Canadian Peers 2011-12
+University of Toronto and Canadian Peers 2012-13

-The charts below compare U of T's research revenue to Canadian peer institutions first in absolute terms, then as a percentage of total research funding.
+The charts below compare U of T's research revenue to Canadian peer institutions first in absolute terms, then as a percentage of total research revenue.

-- Toronto data corrected for 1-year lag in reporting for affiliates.
+- 1. Source: CAUBO 2012-13. - 2.
+Toronto data corrected for 1-year lag in reporting for affiliates.
 McMaster: only entities consolidated were included.
-Partners and affiliates included with each university. - 2.
-Source: CAUBO 2011-12.
+Partners and affiliates included with each university.